Hey Planning Masher!

 Start with a rectangle for your header.
 As always – make sure it’s big enough.
-What helps me a lot is writing my word in pencil first, that way I will definitely have the correct size of the banner.
+What helps me a lot is writing my word in pencil first; that way, I will definitely have the correct size banner.

 Connect the outer side with an inward-looking arrowhead.